 4) TikTok Branded Hashtag Challenge

-With TikTok Branded Hashtag Challenge Ads, you really enter the premium ad level on TikTok.
+With TikTok Branded Hashtag Challenge Ads, you enter the premium ad level on TikTok.

 You will know what I mean once I tell you what it costs.

-When you select Branded Hashtag Challenge Ads, it’s basically an ad package because it also includes Brand Takeover Ads.
+When you select Branded Hashtag Challenge Ads, it’s an ad package because it includes Brand Takeover Ads.

 Costs of TikTok Branded Challenge Ads